 We have incurred net losses from operations for each of the last two fiscal years, have negative working capital, and require additional capital in order to expand our operations and become profitable.
 Our ability to raise additional capital through the future issuances of common stock and other means is unknown.
 The obtainment of additional financing, the successful development of our contemplated plan of operations, and our transition, ultimately, to the consistent attainment of profitable operations are necessary for us to continue operations.
-For these reasons, our auditors stated in their report that they have substantial doubt we will be able to continue as a going concern.
+For these reasons, our auditors stated in their report for the Year ended December 31, 2008 that they have substantial doubt we will be able to continue as a going concern.